systeminit/si/app/docs/src/reference/schema.md

 - A Kind, which defines its fundamental data type, specified by `setKind()`.
 - A Name, specified by `setName()`.
-- An optional Validation Format, specified by `setValidationFormat()` which uses [Joi to specify valid values](https://joi.dev/api/?v=17.13.3).
+- An optional Validation Format, specified by `setValidationFormat()`, which uses [Joi to specify valid values](https://joi.dev/api/?v=17.13.3).
 - An optional Default Value, specified by `setDefaultValue()`.
 - An optional boolean field that hides the property from the attributes UI,